 Irrigation: Set up an irrigation system to ensure consistent and efficient watering.

 Potting Area: Dedicate an area for potting and transplanting plants.

-Storage: Allocate space for tools, fertilizers, and other gardening supplies.
+Storage: Allocate space for tools, potting soil, fertilizers, and other gardening supplies.

 Preparing the Ground